The 2019 general election campaign is in full swing.

 Time is now short, but recent months and years have shown how a lot can happen in a short space of time.
 There will still be twists and turns to come in the campaign before the country goes to the polling stations.

 Over the course of the campaign, no Conservative party activity found its way into my lens.
-Although I did shoot the leadership hustings in Cardiff back in July.
+Although I did shoot the leadership hustings visit to Cardiff back in July, which saw Boris Johnson and Jeremy Hunt attempting to win leadership votes from Conservative members.
+Boris Johnson appeared to have the edge in charming and entertaining a friendly audience.

-I was unaware of any visiting big hitters in south Wales until the day before the election, when Boris Johnson flew in from Yorkshire.
+I was unaware of any visiting big hitters in south Wales until the day before the general election itself, when Boris Johnson flew in from Yorkshire.
 Earlier that day he was said to be hiding in a fridge to avoid the ITV breakfast news scrutiny of Piers Morgan.
-But that day I was on babycare duty.
+That day I was on baby-care duty.

 As the votes were counted after the December 12th polling day, I pin-balled between Cardiff City Stadium and Barry Leisure Centre for the Vale of Glamorgan Count.
 The stadium hosted counts for Cardiff West and Cardiff North, the latter being the most interesting marginal seat between the Labour and Conservative candidates.
 Two more for the city were being held at Cardiff City Hall.
 The pillared rooms of the stadium where the counting and declarations were taking place did not lend themselves to great photos.